 How to run a high school hackathon

-- Start planning as early as possible (at least 6 months (though I recommend 9) before the day of), getting through to hs admin can be a huge pain with venue.
+- Start planning as early as possible (at least 6 months (though I recommend 9) before the day of), getting through to hs admin can be a huge pain especially when dealing with venues.

 - When choosing dates, make sure you check all standardized tests dates, so you can avoid missing a large potential group hackers due to the SATs (our first event, we probably lost 50% of our potential hacker pool because of the ACT).